 Related: That picture of an older Saionji was probably taken when she was in this state.
 Which begs the question: why is she smiling?

-Mikan telling Komaeda that she didn't kill out of Despair, she killed out of "Love".
+Tsumiki telling Komaeda that she didn't kill out of Despair, she killed out of "Love".
 Why Fridge Horror?
 It's implied that [SPOILERS AHEAD]the person she "loved" and wanted to impress was Junko Fucking Enoshima.

 It might have not just been her, in the game and during his free time events Souda makes it clear he has a preference for blondes (like Sonia) and that looking the way he does has a tendency to attract the attention of "those gaudy popular girls" who terrified him.
 Now who have we met before who fits these descriptions perfectly?
 Junko Enoshima, the SHSL despair fashionista.
-The horror aspects come from the fact that as stated above as the SHSL despair mechanic he was probably the one who made the machines used in her executions and this means he might have done it because he fell in love with Junko just like Mikan did and this was his way of expressing it to her.
+The horror aspects come from the fact that as stated above as the SHSL despair mechanic he was probably the one who made the machines used in her executions and this means he might have done it because he fell in love with Enoshima just like Tsumiki did and this was his way of expressing it to her.